 Approximately 22h 20m

-Important: You must show this course completion email to your supervisor in order to be paid for the 22 hours and 20 minutes.
-You may be required to print the completion email.
+Important: You must show the Learning Hub course completion certificate to your supervisor or employer in order to be paid for the 22 hours and 20 minutes.

 Step three: Additional courses